Dry eyelids can result from a number of common skin conditions, such as contact dermatitis, atopic dermatitis (eczema), and seborrheic dermatitis.

 - avoiding bathing or showering for longer than 5 minutes

-- using warm (not hot) water to bathe
+- using warm rather than hot water to bathe

 - avoiding prolonged sun exposure and tanning beds

-- washing with gentle cleansers and skin products
+- washing with gentle cleansers and using skin products for sensitive skin

-Dry skin is usually treatable at home with over-the-counter moisturizers and general skin care.
+Dry skin is usually treatable at home with moisturizers and general skin care.

-If home remedies do not ease symptoms or the symptoms worsen, a person should see a doctor.
+If home remedies do not ease the symptoms or the symptoms worsen, a person should speak with a doctor.
 Dermatologists are skin specialists who can provide treatment options.

-Dry eyelids have several possible causes, including dermatitis or natural aging.
-Dry eyelids may occur when the top layer of the skin fails to retain enough moisture.
+Dry eyelids have several possible causes, including dermatitis and natural aging.
+They may occur when the top layer of the skin fails to retain enough moisture.

-People can usually treat their dry eyelids at home by using products such as over-the-counter moisturizers.
+People can usually treat dry eyelids at home by applying moisturizers and using warm, not hot, water to bathe.

-If symptoms persist, a person should see a doctor.
-A doctor can prescribe medications to reduce symptoms, such as corticosteroid creams.
+If the symptoms persist, a person should speak with a doctor.
+A doctor can prescribe medications, such as corticosteroid creams to reduce the symptoms.